run-ai/docs/docs/admin/authentication/sso/saml.md

 You can view the identity provider details and edit its configuration:

-1. Go **Tools & Settings** → **General**
+1. Go **General settings**
-1. Open the Security section
+2. Open the Security section
-1. On the identity provider box, click **Edit identity provider**
+3. On the identity provider box, click **Edit identity provider**
-1. You can edit either the metadata file or the user attributes
+4. You can edit either the metadata file or the user attributes
-1. You can view the identity provider URL, identity provider entity ID, and the certificate expiration date
+5. You can view the identity provider URL, identity provider entity ID, and the certificate expiration date

 ### Removing the identity provider

 You can remove the identity provider configuration:

-1. Go to **Tools & Settings** → **General**
+1. Go to **General settings**
 1. Open the Security section
 1. On the identity provider card, click **Remove identity provider**
 1. In the dialog, click **REMOVE** to confirm the action